 "Here, drink this," she said in a voice that was both soft and stern.
 "It will help."

 Rowen looked down at the cup full of warm tea in his hand.
 He wasn't a big fan of tea, but as he lifted it to his nose, he smelt the same bitter sweet smell of one type of tea he didn't mind drinking.
 It was the same type Sage made.
-Rowen never knew what type of tea it was or what was in it, he only knew if he wanted tea like that, he had to get it from Sage for it did not exist in any store.
+Rowen never knew what type of tea it was or how it was made, he only knew if he wanted tea like that, he had to get it from Sage for it did not exist in any store.

 How Kyura had it was a mystery to him; but she was right.
 Drinking in the familiar taste settled him a bit and helped get his brain working again.
 After he had consumed most of it, Rowen let out a long breath and then looked evenly at Kayura.